shubham1091/Python_for_everybody/Data_Structures/Chapter_Six/reading.md

 ## <span style="color:#f6fc2d">String Library</span>

-- Pytho has a number of string <span style="color:#ae1fd1">functions</span> which <br>
+- Python has a number of string <span style="color:#ae1fd1">functions</span> which <br>
   are in the <span style="color:#ae1fd1">string library</span>y
 - These <span style="color:#ae1fd1">functions</span> are already <span style="color:#ae1fd1">built into</span> every <br>
   string - we invoke them by appending the function<br>
   to the string variable
 - These <span style="color:#ae1fd1">functions</span> do not modify the original string<br>
-  insted they return a new string that has beed altered
+  instead they return a new string that has beed altered

 ```python
 >>> greet = "Hello Bob"